tuoreste/fract_ol/README.md

 To run the Fractol program:

 1. Clone this repository.
-2. Compile the program according to the provided instructions.
+2. Run "bash setup_libs.sh" and Compile the program by running "make".
 3. Run the executable.

 Ensure you have the necessary dependencies and libraries installed as specified in the project documentation.